jonnonz1/nz-statute-book/acts/public/2010/parliamentary-service-amendment-act-2010.md

 This Act amends the Parliamentary Service Act 2000.

 ### 4 New heading inserted
-The following heading is inserted above section 3:Interpretation.
+The following heading is inserted above section 3:Interpretation

 ### 5 Interpretation
-Section 3 is amended by inserting the following definitions in their appropriate alphabetical order:.
+Section 3 is amended by inserting the following definitions in their appropriate alphabetical order:
   - **election advertisement** has the meaning given to it by section 3A of the Electoral Act 1993 (as inserted by section 5 of the Electoral (Finance Reform and Advance Voting) Amendment Act 2010)
   - **electioneering** means—
-    (a) a communication of the kind described in section 3B(2)(a); and (b) an advertisement of the kind described in section 3B(2)(b); and (c) an advertisement of the kind described in section 3B(2)(c)
+    (a) a communication of the kind described in section 3B(2)﻿(a); and (b) an advertisement of the kind described in section 3B(2)﻿(b); and (c) an advertisement of the kind described in section 3B(2)﻿(c)
   - **funding entitlements for parliamentary purposes** has the meaning given to it by section 3B
   - **government initiated referendum** means a binding or indicative referendum initiated by the Government
   - **referendum advertisement** means an advertisement in any medium that may reasonably be regarded as encouraging or persuading voters to vote, or not to vote, in a particular way in a government initiated referendum